 The black belt holder spoke fondly of the late Maître Sayinzoga Jean.
 "Sayinzoga groomed me and horned my karate and life skills in the 1970s.
 He instilled discipline and work ethic into my life.
 He made me who I am today."
 Kageyo told me.

 Maître and I discussed a variety of topics over milk.
 When this was going on, his wife kept refilling my cup.
 She is like those aunties who won’t stop feeding you while accusing you of losing weight.
 I am talking about those aunties who never take no for an answer.
 Under their care, your opinion of what is enough is completely disregarded.
 What could be your weight loss success story in the city is utter nonsense to them.

-During my frequent visits to rural Rwanda, I share banana beer with elders quite often.
-This time round, I was served milk — a lot of it.
+During my frequent visits to rural Rwanda, I share banana wine with elders quite often.
+This time around, I was served milk — a lot of it.
 Milk resonates perfectly with Kageyo’s farm and the culture he is preserving.

 "How many cows do you have?"
 I asked him.
 "We don’t disclose the number of cows we have.
 All I can say is that I own a few of them."
 That was a familiar response.
 My own uncles always claim to own ’just a few’ even when the sizes of their flocks tell a different story.

 The hill on which Ikiraro k’Inyambo is found used to be the site of Radio Muhabura, the voice of inkotanyi.
 Plans are underway to recreate the studio and preserve this location of historical significance.
 In the meantime, the farm offers unparalleled cultural experiences and a lot of milk.

 The author is a travel enthusiast currently visiting all 30 districts and 416 sectors of Rwanda.
 Follow his awe-inspiring journey on Twitter @GeoExposure